Exercise Patriot Sands 2021

-Members of the 315th Airlift Wing, Joint Base Charleston, South Carolina look out at the flightline from aboard a C-17 Globemaster III on February 24, 2021 during Exercise Patriot Sands.
-Exercise PATRIOT SANDS is an annual Headquarters Air Force Reserve Command exercise for Contingency Response Squadrons/Flights to train to deploy within 72 hours of tasking as a Contingency Response Element (CRE).
+Members of the 621st Contignency Response Flight, Joint Base Charleston, South Carolina, pose for a group photo at Cecil Field, Jacksonville, Florida, on February 26, 2021 during Exersise PATRIOT SANDS.
+Exercise PATRIOT SANDS is an annual Headquarters Air Force Reserve Command exercise for Contingency Response Squadrons/Flights to train to deploy within 72 hours of tasking as a Contingency Response Element.
 A CRE is the front line of command and control, comprised of experienced airlift and operations personnel to manage, coordinate, and control air mobility assets.
 (U.S. Air Force photo by Senior Airman Caleb Roland)

 |Date Taken: